 Implementing Partners: Center for Educational Initiatives Step by Step and proMENTE

-*Includes 10% matching funds from Open Society Fund BiH
+*Includes 10 percent matching funds from Open Society Fund BiH

-The education system in Bosnia and Herzegovina (BiH) perpetuates ethnic and other divisions by teaching separate and often contradictory accounts of history, with different curricula for culture and language classes and, often, physical separation of students from different ethnic groups.
-Recent studies clearly demonstrate that the BiH education system discriminates against children on the basis of their ethnic, religious, political and economic backgrounds.
-The education system is not teaching universal values of citizenship, tolerance and inclusion to BiH youth.
+The education system in Bosnia and Herzegovina (BiH) perpetuates ethnic and other divisions by teaching separate and often contradictory accounts of history, with different curricula for culture and language classes, and physical separation of students based on ethnicity.
+Recent studies show that the BiH education system does not teach universal values of citizenship, tolerance and inclusion to BiH children and youth, but instead discriminates against children on the basis of their ethnic, religious, political and economic background.

-This program, Education for a Just Society, aims to change the educational system in BiH to reflect a vision of a society that promotes peace and reconciliation, and encourages all BiH children to envision and build their future.
-It is a holistic approach to educating BiH youth that goes beyond the mere physical integration of students, to bring about reconciliation, sustainable peace, and societal cohesion.
-Interdependent components of this activity include the revision of curricular materials, integrated settings, and alternative pedagogical methods.
-By empowering teachers and students to become leaders in their schools and communities, the project will provide the scaffolding for systemic changes.
+Through this program, USAID will facilitate change in the educational system to reflect a vision of society that promotes peace and reconciliation.
+It is based on a holistic approach that goes beyond the mere physical integration of students to bring about societal cohesion.
+Interdependent components of this project include the revision of curricular materials, integrated settings, and alternative pedagogical methods.
+The project will empower teachers and students to become leaders in their schools and communities, which will provide the scaffolding for systemic change.

 Implementation and Expected Results